microsoft/fluentui-storybook-addons/storybook-addon-export-to-codesandbox/README.md

 This practice is recommended so that the "Open in CodeSandbox" button would export a single story.

-## Depenency replacement with babel
+## Dependency replacement with Babel plugin

 ### Configure dependency replacement